 But learning to take care of bamboo and other types of hardwood floors can be confusing if you’re new to them (Take a look at Bamboo Flooring 101: A Beginner’s Guide).
 There are common misconceptions about how to clean hardwood floors and when it’s best to refinish them.

-To help take the guesswork out of caring for your bamboo flooring and other types of hardwood floors, we’ve compiled this ultimate guide for how to maintaining and cleaning your bamboo floors.
+To help take the guesswork out of caring for your bamboo flooring and other types of hardwood floors, we’ve compiled this ultimate guide for how to maintaining and cleaning bamboo floors.

 Cleaning Bamboo Floors Tip#1: Vacuum or dust mop daily

 Hardwood and bamboo floors are great for allergy sufferers because they don’t soak up dust, dirt, and debris.
 But that means it’s up to you to get rid of that grime.

 It’s recommended to vacuum your floors every day or to dust mop if you don’t have time to vacuum.
-However, it’s important that you turn off any rotating bristles on your vacuum while you’re cleaning your hardwood or bamboo floors.
+However, you must turn off any rotating bristles on your vacuum while you’re cleaning your hardwood or bamboo floors.
 These bristles are meant for carpeting to give them a better scrub-down, but when they’re used on hardwoods, they can scratch your floor’s surface.